 Multiple myeloma is also known as myeloma or plasma cell myeloma.

-The American Cancer Society (ACS) estimates that the risk of developing multiple myeloma over a lifetime is 1 in 143 or 0.7 percent.
+The American Cancer Society (ACS) estimates the risk of developing multiple myeloma over a lifetime as 1 in 143 or 0.7 percent.

 Contents of this article: